If you need additional help, come to the Library Reference Desk or Ask A Librarian.

 Reference Books in the Library

-There are several encyclopedias, handbooks and dictionaries in the Library to use for a quick look up.
+There are encyclopedias, handbooks and dictionaries in the Library collection or available electronically to use for a quick look up.
 Reference materials are not typically something you sit down and read cover to cover.
 Here is a selection:

 Juran's Quality Handbook